cfengine/documentation/reference/promise-types/packages.markdown

 #### package_arch_regex

-**Description**: Regular expression with one back-reference to extract package architecture string
+**Description:** Regular expression with one back-reference to extract package architecture string

 This is for use when extracting architecture from the name of the